nanocosmos/documentation/docs/nanoplayer/nanoplayer_embed_detailed.md

 ## Player Embed v2.0.0

 The version of the embed is related to the embed application code, current version is 2.0.0.
-The embed is using the latest player version which is always available at this location: [latest 5.x](https://files.nanocosmos.de/index.php/s/y4e2axW7s8qEtJb).
+The embed is using the latest player version, you can ready more about the latest version here: [latest 5.x](./nanoplayer_release_latest).

 ### Implementation with iFrame